 5. Facial Steaming

 Opening your skin pores to let out irritants may be beneficial in solving your milia problem.
 Set up your bathroom for steam formation by soaking in hot water.
 Let the steam touch your face and after a few minutes, dab your face dry with a towel.
-Be careful not to burn your skin with the hot water.
+Be careful not to burn your skin with hot water.
 You should also avoid using this method in children.

 6. Honey Mask